Michigan Senior Assistance Programs, Benefits, and Grants (2026)

 Community Health Centers

-Sliding Fee Dental Care: Federally Qualified Health Centers throughout Michigan provide dental care on sliding fee scales based on income.
+Sliding Fee Dental Care: Federally Qualified Health Centers (FQHCs) and similar community clinics often provide dental services on a sliding fee scale based on income.
+Availability varies by site—some provide full dental services while others offer limited care or referrals.

 Services Provided: